CiyoMa/ciyoma.github.io/_posts/2014-06-21-Leetcode-Binary-Tree-Inorder-Traversal-(Python).md

 *.  initialize stack with root node

-1.  pop a node from stack, go left, save every current node and its right branch into a stack util left is None.
+1.  pop a not None node from stack, go left, save every current node and its right branch into a stack util left is None.

 2.  print this node